amr-mousa0/SQL-Practice---level-1/README.md

 I believe this applies perfectly to **SQL**.

-SQL isn't a skill you master by watching tutorials or reading documentation alone.
+SQL isn't a skill you master by watching tutorials or reading documentation.

-It improves through solving problems, making mistakes, and practicing consistently.
+It improves through solving problems.

+Every query teaches you something.

+Every mistake teaches you something.

-That's the purpose of this repository.
+That's why this repository exists.

 I'm not trying to solve the hardest SQL questions.

-I'm trying **not to stop practicing.**
+I'm simply trying **not to stop practicing.**

 ---